mendes95borges-cyber/In-Band-SQL/README.md

 <img src="https://imgur.com/g4gMiDb.png" height="120%" width="70%"/>

- This profile would later be attached to the firewall policy protecting the vulnerable web application, forming a critical layer of defense against injection‑based attacks.
+ This profile will later be attached to the firewall policy protecting the vulnerable web application, forming a critical layer of defense against injection‑based attacks.

  ---------